Ben & Jerry's is manufacturing with a mission

 In 1978, two guys named Ben Cohen and Jerry Greenfield forked over $5 to take a Penn State correspondence course on ice cream making.
 They then went on to invest $12,000, $4,000 of it borrowed, to open their first ice cream shop in a former gas station located in Burlington, Vt.

 Now, almost 40 years later, there are 577 Ben & Jerry’s Scoop Shops worldwide.
 And the company’s three U.S. factories churn out pints, in total, at a rate of 400 per minute.
 The pints are delivered to 38 countries in 50 to 75 available flavors at any given time.
+Read more about Ben & Jerry's plants.

 Although their initial focus was on creating a successful business, Cohen and Greenfield added to that mission along the way.
 In 1979, after their first year in business, they celebrated with their first Free Cone Day (now celebrated every year), giving away ice cream to the community that supported them.
 That’s when Cohen determined that “business has the responsibility to give back to the community.”